 Looking for Child Care in Redwood County?
 Review the list of licensed child care providers here.

 Why is there a shortage of child care in Greater Minnesota?
-Listen to a recent podcast with Marnie Werner, Director of Research in the Center for Rural Policy and Development.
+Listen to a podcast with Marnie Werner, Director of Research in the Center for Rural Policy and Development.

 - Briana Mumme, Redwood County Economic Development Coordinator

 - Melanie Guetter, Southwest Health Human Services Licensing Social Worker

 - Kara Kuehn, Center for Inclusive Child Care Relationship-Based Professional Development Specialist

 - Karen DeBoer, Child Care Aware Regional Coordinator

 Revolving Loan Fund

 Redwood County EDA Revolving Loan Fund Purpose Statement